 Mike got what he deserved — loss of his Nintendo privileges and an inherited habit of punching holes in his own walls.
-Over the years, I learned that this wasn’t a family tradition and it wasn’t just walls.
-Lots of dudes, it seems, punch lots of things.
+Over the years, I learned that this wasn’t just a family tradition, and it wasn’t just walls.
+Lots of men, it seems, punch lots of things.
 My math teacher punched the overhead projector, my ex-boyfriend punched a book, and my colleague once took a swing at a tree.
-My dad versus the wall may have been the first match I saw, but fighting inanimate objects is far from uncommon.
-Why do men fight objects that cant’ fight back?
-Because their emotions are overwhelming and they don’t want anyone to get hurt.
+My dad punching a wall may have been the first match I saw, but fighting inanimate objects is far from uncommon.
+Why do men fight objects that can’t fight back?
+Because their emotions are overwhelming, and they don’t want anyone to get hurt.

-Boys are taught from an early age that certain emotions such as sadness or anxiety are more feminine than others, and it’s less acceptable to express them as a result.
+Boys are taught from an early age that certain emotions such as sadness and anxiety are more feminine than others, and it’s less acceptable to express them as a result.
 But this doesn’t stop boys and men from experiencing those emotions.
 Instead, there’s evidence that they learn to convert these emotions into feelings that are endorsed as more masculine, such as anger and aggression.
-When intense feelings intersect with such a limited emotional vocabulary the result can be a sudden urge to fight or flight, Kingdon explains.
-In order to avoid fighting people, the aggression is displaced and no walls are safe.
+When intense feelings intersect with a limited emotional vocabulary, the result can be a sudden urge to fight or flight, Kingdon explains.
+In order to avoid fighting people, the aggression is displaced, and no walls are safe.

 “This deep fear of appearing weak is reinforced by our culture at large, and often by our families and social circles as well,” Kingdon says.

-While plenty of women fall for the myth of catharsis too, they are afforded more freedom with how they express these emotions.
-However, for men, this displaced aggression is a learned response often from fathers who, like mine, punched walls in front of their sons.
-But there are better ways for boys and men to deal with their feelings, domestic violence counselor Monica White explains.
+Although plenty of women fall for the myth of catharsis too, they are afforded more freedom with how they express emotions such as anger.
+However, for men, displaced aggression is a learned response often from fathers who, like mine, punched a wall in front of their sons.
+But there are better ways for boys and men to deal with their feelings, says domestic violence counselor Monica White.